10 Days Nepal Spiritual Tour

 8. Gupteshwor Mahadev Cave

-Located next to Devi's Fall, this holy cave in Pokhara features a shrine to Lord Shiva, therefore fostering a magical surroundings fit for prayer and meditation.
+Located next to Devi's Fall, this holy cave in Pokhara is a tribute to Lord Shiva, therefore fostering a magical surroundings fit for prayer and meditation.
 Visitors to this cave can establish a close relationship with the secrets of nature and heavenly power.

-Every site on this journey adds specifically to the spiritual experience:
+Every site on this journey definitely adds to the spiritual encounter.

-• Meditation Spaces: Namobuddha and the World of Tranquility Pagoda's calm surroundings offer meditating areas that foster mindfulness and inner tranquility.
+• Meditation Spaces: The calm and peaceful surroundings of Namobuddha and the World of Peace Pagoda offer meditating areas to travellers that encourage mindfulness and inner peace.

 What does Lumbini represent in the Buddhist belief?

-Is going to Muktinath Temple good for my mental health?
+Why is going to Muktinath Temple regarded as good for mental health?

 Itinerary